General description of offense within the game of basketball

 This simple screening action could cause defensive breakdowns, which, in turn, could lead to multiple scoring options for the offense.

-What are examples of scoring plays for basketball offense
+Examples of scoring plays for basketball offense

 1-4 Low